Introducing Nuts to a Baby – How & When to Give

 How to Introduce Nuts to Babies

 Once your little one begins to show some interest in taking solid foods, you can slowly start prepping him to develop a taste for nuts.
 While we may eat nuts wholly, some of them could cause your little ones to choke on them.
-Therefore, crushing the nuts down to small pieces or even in a powdered form could be a great way to help them with it.
+Therefore, crushing the nuts into small pieces or even in a powdered form could be a great way to add the nuts in your child’s diet.

 Nut Allergy in Infants